 - oxygen saturations: increasing oxygen saturations and decreasing oxygen requirement

-Children with severe symptoms should be considered for up to 3 doses of ipratropium bromide.
-This should be given following salbutamol MDI or in combination with salbutamol in nebuliser reservoir.12
+Consider for children with severe symptoms following Salbutamol MDI or in combination with Salbutamol in nebuliser reservoir.12

 *Metered Dose Inhaler.
 Always use via spacer.
 Use mask also if unable to form a reliable seal on spacer.

 Steroids are recommended for pre-school children with wheeze with: